-19. New CMOM Programs.
+- 19. New CMOM Programs.
 Miami-Dade shall develop and implement the CMOM programs as provided below.
 All CMOM programs shall be developed in accordance with EPA Region IV guidance, as set forth in Appendix C, attached hereto and incorporated herein.

-Miami-Dade shall ensure that each CMOM program has a written, defined purpose; a written, defined goal; is documented in writing with specific detail; is implemented by trained personnel; has established performance measures; and has written procedures for periodic review.
+Miami-Dade shall ensure that each CMOM program has a written, defined purpose; a written, defined goal; is documented in writing with specific detail; is implemented by trained personnel; has established performance measures; and has written procedures for periodic review. - (a).

-(a).
 Fats, Oils and Grease ("FOG") Control Program.
 Miami-Dade approved a Grease Trap Ordinance pursuant to the First Partial Consent Decree.
 Pursuant to the Grease Trap Ordinance, Miami-Dade implemented a FOG Control Program which allowed Miami-Dade to regulate industrial and commercial sources of oil and grease.
-Notwithstanding any improvements already achieved through the existing FOG Control Program, Miami-Dade shall review, evaluate and revise its Grease Trap Ordinance and FOG Control Program and submit to EPA and FDEP for review and comment a new FOG Control Program within eighteen (18) Months after the Effective Date of this Consent Decree.
+Notwithstanding any improvements already achieved through the existing FOG Control Program, Miami-Dade shall review, evaluate and revise its Grease Trap Ordinance and FOG Control Program and submit to EPA and FDEP for review and comment a new FOG Control Program within eighteen (18)

+Months after the Effective Date of this Consent Decree.
 At a minimum, the new FOG Control Program shall apply county-wide and include the following:

-(i).
-A FOG characterization study that shall identify the sources of FOG causing problems in the WCTS and the wastewater collection and transmission systems of the VSCs and the most appropriate method or mechanism for addressing those sources.

-(ii).
-The legal authority to control the discharge of FOG into the WCTS and the wastewater collection and transmission systems of the VSCs, including the ability to implement a permit and enforcement program for commercial and industrial sources.

-(iii).
-Specification of accepted devices to control the discharge of FOG into the WCTS and the wastewater collection and transmission systems of the VSCs.

-(iv).
-Establishment of standards for the design and construction of FOG control devices including standards for capacity and accessibility, site map, design documents and as-built drawings.

-(v).
-Establishment of FOG control device management, operations and maintenance standards, or best management practices, that address onsite record keeping requirements, cleaning frequency, cleaning standards, use of additives, and ultimate disposal.
+- (i).
+A FOG characterization study that shall identify the sources of FOG causing problems in the WCTS and the wastewater collection and transmission systems of the VSCs and the most appropriate method or mechanism for addressing those sources. - (ii).
+The legal authority to control the discharge of FOG into the WCTS and the wastewater collection and transmission systems of the VSCs, including the ability to implement a permit and enforcement program for commercial and industrial sources. - (iii).
+Specification of accepted devices to control the discharge of FOG into the WCTS and the wastewater collection and transmission systems of the VSCs. - (iv).
+Establishment of standards for the design and construction of FOG control devices including standards for capacity and accessibility, site map, design documents and as-built drawings. - (v).
+Establishment of FOG control device management, operations and maintenance standards, or best management practices, that address onsite record keeping requirements, cleaning frequency, cleaning standards, use of additives, and ultimate disposal. - (vi).
+Establishment of construction inspection protocols, including scheduling, inspection report forms, and inspection record keeping requirements, to assure that

-(vi).
-Establishment of construction inspection protocols, including scheduling, inspection report forms, and inspection record keeping requirements, to assure that FOG control devices are constructed in accordance with established design and construction standards.
+FOG control devices are constructed in accordance with established design and construction standards.

-(vii).
-Establishment of compliance inspection protocols, including scheduling, inspection report forms, and inspection record keeping requirements to assure that FOG control devices are being managed, operated and maintained in accordance with the established management, operation and maintenance standards or best management practices.

-(viii).
-Establishment of a FOG disposal manifest system, with the included requirement that FOG and septage not be comingled.

-(ix).
-Establishment of an enforcement program, including specific enforcement mechanisms, to ensure compliance with the FOG Control Program.

-(x).
-Establishment of a compliance assistance program to facilitate training of FOG generators and their employees.

-(xi).
-Establishment of a comprehensive public education program directed at reducing the amount of FOG entering the WCTS from residences.

-(xii).
-Establishment of staffing (technical and legal) and equipment requirements to ensure effective implementation of the FOG Control Program.

-(xiii).
-A regularly maintained list of current commercial establishment FOG generators including a description of their FOG generating processes and estimated average quantity of FOG generated daily.
+- (vii).
+Establishment of compliance inspection protocols, including scheduling, inspection report forms, and inspection record keeping requirements to assure that FOG control devices are being managed, operated and maintained in accordance with the established management, operation and maintenance standards or best management practices. - (viii).
+Establishment of a FOG disposal manifest system, with the included requirements that FOG and septage not be comingled and that the point of origin be specified on the manifest. - (ix).
+Establishment of an enforcement program, including specific enforcement mechanisms, to ensure compliance with the FOG Control Program. - (x).
+Establishment of a compliance assistance program to facilitate training of FOG generators and their employees. - (xi).
+Establishment of a comprehensive public education program directed at reducing the amount of FOG entering the WCTS from residences. - (xii).
+Establishment of staffing (technical and legal) and equipment requirements to ensure effective implementation of the FOG Control Program. - (xiii).
+A regularly maintained list of current commercial establishment FOG generators including a description of their FOG generating processes and estimated average quantity of FOG generated daily. - (xiv).

-(xiv).
 Establishment of performance indicators to be used by Miami-Dade to measure the effectiveness of the FOG Control Program.